natishaphilipos/synergos-grc/README.md

 ## What It Does

-Synergos provides **four AI roles** that work together to accelerate your path to authorization:
+Synergos provides **four GRC Agent roles** that work together to accelerate your path to authorization:

 | Role | What It Does | Command |
 |------|-------------|---------|